Trent Rowing Club

-Trent Rowing Club is a rowing club on the River Trent, based at The Boathouse, Stapenhill Road, Burton upon Trent, Staffordshire.
+Trent Rowing Club is a rowing club on the River Trent, based at The Boathouse, Stapenhill Road, Burton upon Trent, Staffordshire, England.

 Club colours

 The blade colours are royal blue with a white chevron; kit: royal blue with white crest or 2 diagonal hoops.
+The club is affiliated to British Rowing and has produced several British champions.

 History

-The club was possibly founded as early as 1859 with a recorded participation in a regatta.
+The club was founded in 1863, although the Nottingham Trent Rowing Club pre-existed the club.

 The amateur status dates back to 1863.
 The boathouse sits next door to rival club Burton Leander Rowing Club.

+During May 1908 Trent BC coxswain John Plant drowned after being carried away by strong currents during a practice on the River Trent.

-The club is affiliated to British Rowing and has produced several British champions.
+The club won titles at the 2024 British Rowing Championships and at the 2025 British Rowing Club Championships.